I AM/WE ARE your higher self,

 I have a lot of respect for Abraham Maslow.
 In 1943 he came up with the “hierarchy of needs.”
 This hierarchy of needs initially provided the foundation for a theory of human motivation that saw human behaviour as motivated by a series of needs, from lower physiological needs to higher needs for self-actualization and transcendence. …

-This is my own version of the “Two Cows” parable, a parable which, in original form, was used as political propaganda (agitprop) to justify Capitalism and silence its critics.
+This is my own version of the “Two Cows” parable, a parable which, in original form, was used published in the Chicago Tribune under the pen name Ann Landers and used as political propaganda (agitprop) to justify Capitalism and cast aspersions on socialism.
 The original version is provided here.
-I provide some comments and background at the end of this piece.
-You will find it helpful to read this article on Demystifying Money, and watch this video series on money, otherwise you might miss the significance of this revision.
+The version below is my own spin on this classic pedagogical tool.
+I provide some comments and background on Chicago Tribune version at the end of this piece.